Racism in France: The Dreyfus Affair

-In 1894, a Jewish artillery officer, Alfred Dreyfus, was accused of giving secret French documents to the German army, tried and convicted of treason.
-In 1895, the real culprit, Commander Esterhazy was found, tried and acquitted, even though abundant proof of his guilt was brought to court.
-Dreyfus and his family then decided to contact the President of the Senate in order to prove the weakness of the allegations which were brought against him.
-Because late 19th-century France was plagued by anti-Semitic and nationalist ideals, Dreyfus was quickly targeted due to his Jewish origins and he fell victim to much anti-Semitic discrimination.
+In 1894, a Jewish artillery officer, Alfred Dreyfus, was accused of giving secret French documents to the German army and tried and convicted of treason.
+In 1895, the real culprit, Commander Esterhazy was found, tried, and acquitted, even though abundant proof of his guilt was brought to court.
+Dreyfus and his family then decided to contact the President of the Senate to prove the weakness of the allegations that were brought against him.
+Because antisemitic and nationalist ideals plagued late 19th-century France, Dreyfus was quickly targeted due to his Jewish origins and he fell victim to much antisemitic discrimination.
 Eleven years after his conviction, Dreyfus was found innocent.

 The Vichy Regime of 1940–1944

 In 1939, France declared war on Nazi Germany after the German invasion of Poland.
 Many tensions arose within the government, separating supporters of the war effort from dissidents.
 Marshal Pétain became Council President after Paul Reynaud stepped down and left office due to the harsh climate that the French government was experiencing.
 Pétain left Paris and traveled to Vichy (a free zone) with his government.
 With the support of Pierre Laval, he obtained full powers from the National Assembly and used them to create a new constitution for the French state, putting an end to the 3rd Republic.

-The new Pétain government, also called the Vichy Government, surrendered to Nazi Germany on June 22, 1940, in Rethondes, France.
+The new Pétain government, also called the Vichy Government, surrendered to Nazi Germany on 22 June 1940, in Rethondes, France.
 Germany immediately moved into France and the Gestapo occupied the Northern part of the country.
 After becoming head of State, Pétain set up a cult of personality, banned all political parties and censored the press.
-After it instituted these reforms, the Vichy government began to express its anti-Semitic views by passing laws which discriminated against Jews in imitation of the Nazi German Nuremberg laws.
+After it instituted these reforms, the Vichy government began to express its antisemitic views by passing laws which discriminated against Jews in imitation of the Nazi German Nuremberg laws.
 In 1940, Jews were prohibited from working in certain jobs and they were also prohibited from going to certain places such as restaurants and stores.
 They were also required to wear the Star of David on their shirts, the visibility of this symbol enabled non-Jews to recognize Jews on sight.
 As the Vichy government continued to collaborate with Nazi Germany and as Jews continued to be marginalized from French society, French officials organized raids and they also began to call for the deportation of all Jews who were living within French territory.